 Water Boards COVID-19 Updates

-Compliance with Water Board Requirements During the Coronavirus 2019 (COVID-19) Emergency
+Compliance with Water Board Requirements During the COVID-19 Emergency

 The State Water Resources Control Board and the nine California Regional Water Quality Control Boards (the Water Boards) are continuing their efforts to protect public health, safety, and the environment consistent with all federal, state, and local public health directives and guidelines related to COVID-19.